 Presentations by leading international guest speakers are scheduled regularly and help to further expose the students to the state of the art in a wide variety of robotics-related fields.
 The number of seats per semester is limited to only 25 candidates, thus ensuring the admitted students a high quality education.
 An extraordinary level of commitment, pro-activeness, self-discipline and the ability to work well under pressure is expected of candidates.

 The program is fully accredited by ASIIN, the German accreditation agency for study programs in engineering, informatics, and natural sciences.
 ASIIN is a member of the Washington Accord for the international recognition of accredited degree programs and, as such, the program's accreditation is recognized worldwide.
-The Master's program in Autonomous Systems is offered by the Applied Sciences Institute at the Bonn-Aachen International Centre for Information Technology (B-IT) which is based on cooperation between two renowned German centers of excellence: the Fraunhofer Institute for Intelligent Analysis and Information Systems (IAIS) and the Department of Computer Science of the Bonn-Rhein-Sieg University of Applied Sciences (BRSU).
+The Master's program in Autonomous Systems is offered by the Applied Sciences Institute at the Bonn-Aachen International Centre for Information Technology (B-IT) which is based on cooperation between two renowned German centers of excellence: the Fraunhofer Institute for Intelligent Analysis and Information Systems (IAIS) and the Department of Computer Science of the Hochschule Bonn-Rhein-Sieg (H-BRS).